JoosikHan/Deep-Learning-from-coursera/README.md

 # Introduce
-* I've been studying DeepLearning a little bit since long ago, but I have not knowledge in deep.
-So I have heard this course of specialization.
+* I've been studying Deep Learning since a few years ago. but I started studying and stopped again, and repeated. because I wanted to do using the DL for project(action recognition for training in military) at my company, We started development for the project, but we stopped in three months.
+It was no profit for company. anyway my knowledge was shallow.
+So I have heard this course of Andrew Ng in Cousera.
 * This repo is my programming assignment and quiz of [*Andrew Ng's*](http://www.andrewng.org/) special couse **"Deep Learning Specialization"**.
 * This course consist of five courses as follows.